catberry/catberry-l10n/README.md

 [![NPM](https://nodei.co/npm/catberry-l10n.png)](https://nodei.co/npm/catberry-l10n/)

 ##Description
-This module adds localization support for all [Catberry](https://github.com/catberry/catberry) modules.
+This module adds localization support for all [Catberry](https://github.com/catberry/catberry) components.

 It supports two contexts of localization:
  1. Application-based localization - files like en.json, en-us.json,
- en-gb.json and etc. inside `l10n` directory in the root of your application
+ en-gb.json and etc. inside `l10n` directory at the root of your application
- 2. Module-based localization - the same as above but `l10n` directory should be inside every module's directory
+ 2. Component-based localization - the same as above but `l10n` directory should be inside every component's directory

 Every localization file is a dictionary of key value pairs.
 Keys are called "localization keys" and values are strings in specified